vikasofvikas/vikasofvikas.github.io/_posts/2022-12-28-Building-an-android-application-to-identify-plant-disease-using-tensorflow-lite.md

 ### **Deploying on Google Playstore:**

-I already had an account on Google playstore.
+I already had an account on Google playstore to publish the app.
 It is just one time fee of I think 20 something dollars.
 For privacy, I used free generic [terms and conditions tool](https://www.termsandconditionsgenerator.com/).
 I hosted my terms and condition on my website(fouxa.com) which is hosted on netlify.
 If you think your app needs custom terms and condition then you should contact a expert.
 There are lots of online services that can help you with terms and conditions of your app.

 I created screenshots and App Icon using Figma.
 You have to follow [these guidelines](https://support.google.com/googleplay/android-developer/answer/9866151?hl=en#zippy=) while creating screenshots, App Icon or videos.
 I also edited a video to give a brief description of the app.
 I created this video using free clips available online(same sites that I have mentioned before to get free images) and edited them using da vinci video editor.